Countries: Global Scope

-The objective of this assignment was to inform global artemisinin supply strategy, accounting for malaria elimination strategies for over 30 countries, over a 20+ year time horizon.
+The objective of this assignment, funded by the Bill & Melinda Gates Foundation (Gates Foundation) was to inform global artemisinin supply strategy, accounting for malaria elimination strategies for over 30 countries, over a 20+ year time horizon.
 Artemisinin-based combination therapies (ACTs) are the most effective medicines for malaria, which persists as a global health challenge despite tremendous progress over the last several years.
 ACTs require artemisinin, derived from Artemisia annua, which is agriculturally produced and can be subject to supply instability.

 WDI utilized a scenario-based forecasting methodology to develop demand scenarios and estimate the theoretical size of the artemisinin market by considering countries with differing malaria burdens, treatment policies, funding and intervention strategies, in addition to other malaria elimination-related assumptions.
-Our work provided our partners with key insights to develop a forward-looking artemisinin supply strategy.
+Our work provided the Gates Foundation and their partners with key insights to develop a forward-looking artemisinin supply strategy.

 Countries : India, Kenya, Madagascar, Malawi, Zambia

 Project Dates: September 2016 – February 2017

 The objective of this project was to assess the market conditions for pregnancy tests in both public and private sectors for five selected countries and to determine whether market shaping could be used to improve access to both pregnancy tests and hormonal family planning (FP) methods.
 This assessment was part of the SHOPS Plus project, which engages the private sector to improve health outcomes in FP and other health areas.
 Studies suggest that making pregnancy tests more widely available can increase the same-day start of contraception for women seeking FP services, reducing delay and client drop-off.